boxprod/frame_io/README.md

 current_user.frame_io.asset(id: 'some_id')
 ```

-It obviously works if an only current_user has access to the file in Frame.io
+It obviously works if and only current_user has access to the file in Frame.io

 ## Contributing